top of page

 Policy and Procedures on Safeguarding Children & Adults at Risk

-Name of the Designated Safeguarding Lead and Prevent Officer: Scott Wilson
+Name of the Designated Safeguarding Lead and Prevent Officer: Charlie Townsend

 Contact number for the Designated Safeguarding Lead and Prevent Officer: 07792165625